Publication Of Earnings

 However, it should be noted that the prescribed method for calculating earnings is potentially misleading because it takes no account of how much time doctors spend working in the practice, and should not be used to form any judgement about GP earnings, nor to make any comparison with any other practice.
 All GP practices are required to declare the mean earnings for GPs working to deliver NHS services to patients at each practice.

-The average pay for GPs working in Lambgates Surgery in the last financial year was £49,691 before tax and National Insurance.
-This is for 2 full time GPs and 2 part time GPs and 0 locum GPs who worked in the practice for more than six months.
+The average pay for GPs working in Lambgates Surgery in the last financial year was £66,668 before tax and National Insurance.
+This is for 4 part time GPs who worked in the practice for more than six months.